SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/BringInToView/README.md

 #Bring Into View Sample

-This sample demonstrate how to brings a specified rectangular region into the viewport of the diagram.
+This sample demonstrates how to bring the specified rectangular region into the viewport of the diagram.

 Demo link: